ParthS007/dp-morph/README.md

 | `--kernel_size`        | int     | 3                | Kernel size for morphology operations                                                           |

-Please note: If you set the dataset to Duke, the n_classes parameter should be 9; for UMN, it should be 2.
+**Please note: If you set the dataset to Duke, the n_classes parameter should be 9; for UMN, it should be 2**.

-The remaining parameters for each dataset and model are detailed in the accompanying paper.
+The remaining parameters for each dataset and model are detailed in the paper.

 # Computational Plots